MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOMigrationPackage.md

 # New-SPOMigrationPackage

-> [!NOTE]
+> [!TIP]
 > This cmdlet has been deprecated.
-To migrate to SharePoint and Microsoft 365 using PowerShell, see [Migrate to SharePoint using PowerShell](/sharepointmigration/overview-spmt-ps-cmdlets).
+To migrate to SharePoint and Microsoft 365 using PowerShell, see [Migrate to SharePoint using PowerShell](/sharepointmigration/overview-spmt-ps-cmdlets)

 ## SYNOPSIS